STRAWBERRY Overview Information

 STRAWBERRY Side Effects & Safety

-Strawberry is safe in amounts used as food.
+Strawberry is LIKELY SAFE when taken by mouth in amounts found in food.
 There isn't enough information available to know if strawberry is safe for medicinal use.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Strawberry is safe for pregnant and breast-feeding women in food amounts.
-But larger medicinal amounts should be avoided until more is known.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Strawberry is LIKELY SAFE for pregnant and breast-feeding women when taken by mouth in food amounts.
+However, larger medicinal amounts should be avoided until more is known.

 The appropriate dose of strawberry depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for strawberry.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.